 JUVENILE DERMATOMYOSITIS

-DEFINITION: Juvenile dermatomyositis (JDM) is an idiopathic inflammatory myopathy with systemic vasculopathy and skin signs.
-Incidence: 2-4 cases/million children per year, peak incidence is from 5 to 10 years.
+DEFINITION: Juvenile dermatomyositis (JDM) is an idiopathic inflammatory myopathy with characteristic skin signs.
+Incidence: 3.2 cases/million children/yr, 73% in whites.
 Girls are affected twice more than boys.
+Age of onset<4yr in 25% of children.